CurtisAccelerate/ChatGPT-Local-Files/README.md

 - Open files in Notepad or VS Code
 - Displays a bottom panel for logs, history, and prefix management
 - Auto-copies errors to clipboard and (if enabled) inserts them directly into the chat input area
+- Draggable File Commander for dumping files into chat with one-click with context!!!
+- Adds download link to path for Canvas 'docs' too

 ---